-The materials for manufacturing stamping dies include steel, cemented carbide, steel bonded cemented carbide, zinc based alloy, low melting point alloy, aluminum bronze, polymer materials, etc.
+The materials used in the production of stamping dies include steel, cemented carbide, steel-bonded cemented carbide, zinc-based alloys, low-melting point alloys, aluminum bronze, and polymer materials.

-The commonly used types of materials for working parts of dies include: carbon tool steel, low alloy tool steel, high-carbon high chromium or medium chromium tool steel, medium carbon alloy steel, high-speed steel, base steel, hard alloy, steel-bonded hard alloy, etc.
+At present, the primary material used for manufacturing stamping dies is steel.
+The commonly used materials for the working parts of dies include carbon tool steel, low alloy tool steel, high-carbon high chromium or medium chromium tool steel, medium carbon alloy steel, high-speed steel, base steel, hard alloy, and steel-bonded hard alloy.

 Details are as follows: